 Everything You Need to Know About Gender Selection

 Like most would-be parents, you have probably spent quite a bit of time thinking about what life will be like when your little bundle of joy finally makes your dreams come true.
 You make lists of your favorite names and wonder whether you’ll be painting the nursery pink or blue.
-What if you had the opportunity to eliminate those questions by choosing your child’s gender?
+What if you had the opportunity to eliminate those questions by choosing the gender of your baby?
 Would you do it?

 As a result of recent scientific advancements, these are no longer hypothetical questions.
 In the United States, gender selection is not only available, it’s completely legal.
 This is something that cannot be said about other countries, like Australia or Japan.
 However, simply because gender selection is available, does not mean it is the right option for every family.
-The following facts should provide helpful information for anyone considering gender selection when building their family.
+From how much gender selection costs to how gender selection works, the following facts should provide helpful information for anyone considering this option when building their family.

 The Science Behind Gender